HDB_final_JPG

 The sixth line represents the role model character of your profile.
 In the first phase of your life up to around 30, you go through a phase of trying things out and experimenting, similar to the third line.
 From around the age of 30, a phase of retreat and reflection begins in which you learn from your previous experiences.
 In the last phase of life, from around the age of 50, you step up into the role of mentor and use your wisdom and experience to inspire and guide others.
 You are perceived as trustworthy.
 Colleagues and superiors see you as a reliable and stable force they can turn to.

 Both lines of your Human Design 4/6 profile have opposing views.
 At work, your fourth line is interested in direct (business) relationships, while the sixth line likes to observe from the outside.
-Line 4 is fuelled by partnerships; line 6 can be overwhelmed by all the contacts.
+Line 4 is nourished by partnerships; line 6 can be overwhelmed by all the contacts.

 3 career tips for more success at work

-Tip 1: Cultivate your network
+Tip 1: Maintain your network

 Tip 2: Share your knowledge and experience